-The Bulletin of the Atomic Scientists is a not-for-profit organization that engages science leaders, policy makers, and the interested public on topics of nuclear weapons and disarmament, the changing energy landscape, climate change, and emerging technologies such as cybersecurity, artificial intelligence, and bioengineering.
+The Bulletin of the Atomic Scientists is a not-for-profit organization that engages science leaders, policy makers, and the interested public on topics of nuclear risk, climate change, and disruptive technologies.

 Founded more than 70 years ago by Manhattan Project physicists at the University of Chicago, the Bulletin is a globally recognized organization that publishes an award-winning journal, manages a public-access website, sets the iconic Doomsday Clock, and hosts a regular set of convenings.
 For more than 70 years, the Bulletin of the Atomic Scientists has bridged the divide between scientific research, global security and public engagement.